MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Please refer to the tutorial :ref:`tutorial_instrument_java_code_for_logging` for a comparison of these libraries.

-- The :ref:`Core engine VM dump<vm_dump>` is a low-level API to display the states of the MicroEJ Runtime.
-It displays the state of all MicroEJ threads: name, priority, stack trace, etc.
+- The :ref:`Core engine VM dump<vm_dump>` is a low-level API to display the states of the MicroEJ Runtime and MicroEJ threads (name, priority, stack trace, etc. )

    .. code-block::